croquet/microverse/docs/Development.md

 ![tutorial1](./assets/demoWorld1.png)

+## Use `npm create croquet-microverse`

+Instead of cloning the main github repository, you can also create a minimum set of files to run Croquet Microverse which you can use as a starting point of your own project.
+Create an empty directory and run

+    npm create croquet-microverse

 ## World Template File

 Tutorial1 is made up of three cards (not including the avatars).
 There is a floor card, which allows us to walk around.
 A light card that lets us see the world around us.
 And a flat card with the Croquet logo on it.
 The code defining this world can be found in the `worlds` directory.
 Open microverse/worlds/tutorial1.js in your text editor to see the following code.
 The init function is used to define the objects that make up the world.